Booking.com Doubles Its Support for Startups and Changemakers in Sustainable Tourism in 2018

-The first Booster Lab weekend has just taken place in Barcelona with the next due to take place in Tel Aviv from March 1 – 3rd 2018, for which applications open on December 11th.
+The first Booster Lab weekend has just taken place in Barcelona with the next due to take place in Tel Aviv from March 1st – 3rd 2018, where applications open on December 11th.
 See the Booster Labs section on the Booking.com Cares website for more information and upcoming application deadlines for additional startup weekends planned for the US and Asia in summer 2018.

-Booking Cares Fund: Grant programme for non-profit changemakers
+Booking Cares Fund: Grant Program for Non-profit Changemakers

-Applications for the Booking Cares Fun open as of today (December 4th).
+Applications for the Booking Cares Fund open as of today (December 4th).
 For more information and application details, visit the Booking Cares Fund section of the Booking.com website.

-Booking Booster, the new Booster Labs and the Booking Cares Fund sit alongside Booking.com’s internal volunteer programme, Booking Cares, where employees have long partnered with local organisations on projects that help improve destinations worldwide.
+Booking Booster, the new Booster Labs and the Booking Cares Fund sit alongside Booking.com’s internal volunteer program, Booking Cares, where employees have long partnered with local organizations on projects that help improve destinations worldwide.
 Together these initiatives make up and further expand Booking.com’s Booking Cares commitment.

 Established in 1996 in Amsterdam, Booking.com B.V. has grown from a small Dutch start-up to one of the largest travel e-commerce companies in the world.
 Part of The Priceline Group (NASDAQ: PCLN), Booking.com now employs more than 15,000 employees in 204 offices in 70 countries worldwide.